You are here

 - Level of risk to subjects associated with the project

-- The type of research being conducted (e.g., an educational intervention, a survey, an ethnograhpich observation, etc.)
+- Type of research being conducted (e.g., an educational intervention, a survey, an ethnographic observation, etc.)

-- The sensitivity of the research questions or complexity of the research design
+- Sensitivity of the research questions or complexity of the research design

-- The involvement of vulnerable populations as research subjects
+- Involvement of vulnerable populations as research subjects

-The IRB may conduct either an expedited or full board review for IRB-regulated research proposed in the Standard or Secondary Use application types to ensure:
+The IRB may conduct either an expedited or full board review for IRB-regulated research proposed in the Interaction/Intervention or Secondary Use application types to ensure: